rgrmra/ft_display_file/README.md

 # Exercise 27: display_file

-- Create a program called `ft_display_file` that display, on the standar output, only the content of the file given as argument.
+- Create a program called `ft_display_file` that display, on the standard output, only the content of the file given as argument.
 - The submission directory should have a `Makefile` with the following rules: `all`, `clean`, `fclean`.
 The binary will be called `ft_display_file`.
 - The `malloc` function is forbidden.
 You can only do this exercise by declaring a fixed-sized array.
 - All files given as arguments will be valid.